-Myxoid cysts, also known as digital mucous cysts, are small, shiny, fluid-filled lumps that usually appear near a joint on the fingers or toes.
-They are not harmful, but they can sometimes indicate joint inflammation or an underlying condition, such as osteoarthritis.
+Myxoid cysts are small, shiny, fluid-filled lumps that usually appear near a joint on the fingers or toes.
+They are harmless and often disappear on their own, but various treatment options are available.

 Other names for a myxoid cyst include a mucous cyst, a digital ganglion cyst, and a digital synovial cyst.
 A doctor may also call it a pseudocyst.
 True cysts are surrounded by a capsule, but a myxoid cyst is not.